freqtrade/freqtrade/docs/developer.md

   - Now go `git checkout feature/my-thing` back to your branch, then you can do `git rebase develop`
   - At this point there probably will be a few merge conflicts.
 You will have to read the status messages carefully and then fix the conflict.
 A good editor helps here, so you don't miss any.
 (Don't forget `git rebase --continue` after you fix your conflicts)

+!!!
+Note "Conflicts"
+#Todo: eating my own dogfood here, there should be a section about accepting the right side of changes for files that definitly haven't been touched by this feature.
+Good examples are `freqtrade/__init__.py` with it's version shenaningangs, because most likely will have changed for bigger features

 Now you are already done with your rebase.
 Congratulations the hardest part is over.

 !!!
 Note "Push Troubles"